dhodge180/ChessNavigator/README.md

 }

 Note, square sizes must be drawn from 40,50,60,70,80,90,100.
 As anti-aliased piece images exist of these sizes.
+Also note, squares and colour triples above are RGB values.

 ## Command line options: examples